COSMIC-PopSynth/COSMIC/docs/fixedpop/index.rst

 Sample command line
 -------------------

-Below is an example command line call for run-fixed-population:
+Below is an example command line call for cosmic-pop:

 .. code-block:: bash

-   run-fixed-population --final-kstar1 13 14 --final-kstar2 13 14 --inifile Params.ini --Nstep 1000 --Niter 1000000000 -n 2
+   cosmic-pop --final-kstar1 13 14 --final-kstar2 13 14 --inifile Params.ini --Nstep 1000 --Niter 1000000000 -n 2

 A breakdown of each argument follows: